About

 Symbols

 My stylized N represents my family name, Neel, and my Regiment, The 505th Parachute Infantry Regiment.
-This N is also a stylized Delta and Victor, the Roman numerals for five-hundred and five.
+This N is also a stylized DV, the Roman numerals for five-hundred and five.

 My winged panther comes from my unit crest, but that panther belongs to everyone in our regiment.
 This one is mine.
 Well, kind of.
 I'm no graphic artist.
 I borrowed a leaping panther and some Pegasus wings from the web, combined them, and colored them black with Photoshop.